jnk5y/shepherd/README.md

             constraints:
             - node.role == manager

+## Or with docker stack - This allows shepherd to update itself
+    docker stack deploy --compose-file docker-compose.yml shepherd

 ### Configuration

 Shepherd will try to update your services every 10 minutes by default.
 You can adjust this value using the `SLEEP_TIME` variable.